pierre-guillou/swigex0/README.md

   * MacOS (not tested):
     * Clang 12 or higher

-The following tools must be available for compiling and installing python package:
+The following tools must be available for compiling and installing Python package:
 * SWIG 4 or higher
 * Python 3 or higher with *pip*, *numpy* and *pybind11* modules installed